ITITIU19065/Web-Application-and-Development/README.md

 - There may be difficulties in working on the project together since teamwork has never been easy.

+&emsp;<h3 id="1.3">1.3:	Scope</h3>
+During the project, some of the below issues may have higher chances to be resolved:
+- Get more used to coding and designing web pages.
+- Work together to create a decent looking website (e.g., a website that looks good enough, but not too spectacular).
+- Finish some of the main functionalities of a basic website (e.g., Order, Get Payment, search for items, etc.).
+- Try to understand each other and share the work logically.

+<h2 id="II">Chapter II: LITERATURE REVIEW</h2>

 <h2 id="Chapter_IV">CHAPTER IV: - SYSTEM IMPLEMENTATION</h2> <br/>
     &emsp;<h3 id="4.1">4.1: Configure database connection:</h3> <br/>